MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-and-use-a-template-to-add-users.md

 1. In the admin center, select **Users** > **Active users**.

-2. Select **Templates**, and then select a template from the drop-down list.
+2. Select **User templates**, and then select a template from the drop-down list.
 (The list will contain only the templates that you created, not those created by other admins.)

  > [!NOTE]
  > You can also use a template to add a user by selecting **User templates** > **Manage templates**, selecting a template, and then selecting **Use template**.